jolexa/s3-staticsite-multiregion/README.md

   with `boto3`.
 I spent many cycles fixing out-of-sync resources that I could no longer manage.

-* This is a odd one and not related to this project.
+* This is an odd one and not related to this project.
 S3 [Reduced Redundancy Storage](https://aws.amazon.com/s3/reduced-redundancy/) is more expensive than [Standard Storage](https://aws.amazon.com/s3/pricing/).
 This means that you will pay more for a worse SLA (more chance to lose objects) and just doesn't